benlau/runbookmd/README.md

 # Runbook.md

-Runbook.md is a VSCode extension that enables running the script in a code block from Markdown files directly with a single click.
+Runbook.md is a VSCode extension that enables running scripts in a code block from Markdown files directly with a single click.

-Note: This extension has been tested on MacOS and Linux environments.
+Note: This extension has been tested on macOS and Linux environments.
 Windows compatibility is not currently guaranteed.

 # Example Usage

 ![Example Usage](./docs/img/example-usage-01.jpg)

-Define a code block with `bash run` and Runbook.md will display a `Run` button above it.
+Define a code block with `bash run`, and Runbook.md will display a `Run` button above it.
 Clicking the button will open or create a terminal and execute the script.

 # Features

-- Execute Code Blocks: Run scripts directly from Markdown code blocks with a single click or keyboard shortcut
+- Execute Code Blocks: Run scripts directly from Markdown code blocks with a single click or keyboard shortcut.
-- Terminal Integration: Automatically opens or creates a terminal to execute scripts, ensuring a seamless workflow
+- Terminal Integration: Automatically opens or creates a terminal to execute scripts, ensuring a seamless workflow.
-- User Confirmation: Add `--ask-confirm` to code blocks to prompt for user confirmation before executing potentially dangerous scripts
+- User Confirmation: Add `--ask-confirm` to code blocks to prompt for user confirmation before executing potentially dangerous scripts.
 - Parameters:
-  - Form Parameters: Define and use form parameters in your scripts for interactive input collection. (e.g `# @param Value1`)
+  - Form Parameters: Define and use form parameters in your scripts for interactive input collection (e.g., `# @param Value1`).
-  - Custom Terminal Names: Specify custom terminal names for script execution using `--terminal` argument
+  - Custom Terminal Names: Specify custom terminal names for script execution using the `--terminal` argument.
-  - Working Directory Control: Set the working directory for script execution with `--cwd` argument
+  - Working Directory Control: Set the working directory for script execution with the `--cwd` argument.

 # Installation

-You may install this extension via Visual Studio Marketplace at https://marketplace.visualstudio.com/items?itemName=ubw.runbookmd
+You may install this extension via the Visual Studio Marketplace at https://marketplace.visualstudio.com/items?itemName=ubw.runbookmd

+Then open the [Example Markdown](./examples/walkthrough/README.md) to try the features.

 # Usage